 CPRIT will foster cancer research in Texas by providing financial support for a wide variety of projects relevant to cancer research.
-This Request for Applications (RFA) solicits applications for innovative research projects addressing critically important questions that will significantly advance knowledge of the causes, prevention, and/or treatment of cancer.
-The goal of awards made in response to this RFA is to fund exceptionally innovative research projects with great potential impact that are directed by a single or multi-investigators.
+This RFA solicits applications for innovative research projects addressing critically important questions that will significantly advance knowledge of the causes, prevention, and/or treatment of cancer.
+The intent of this RFA is to fund exceptionally innovative research projects with great potential impact that are directed by a single or multiple investigators in TREC-eligible institutions.
 Areas of interest include laboratory research, translational studies, and/or clinical investigations.
-In that cancers arise from a large number of derangements of basic molecular and cellular functions and, in turn, cause many alterations in basic biological processes, almost any aspect of biology may be relevant to cancer research, more or less directly.
-The degree of relevance to cancer research is a critical criterion for evaluation of projects for funding by CPRIT (section 10.4.1).
+In that cancers arise from derangements of basic molecular and cellular functions and, in turn, cause many alterations in basic biological processes, almost any aspect of biology may be relevant to cancer research, more or less directly.
+The degree of relevance to cancer research is a critical criterion for evaluation of projects for funding by CPRIT (section 10.3.1).
 For example, are alterations in the process in question primarily responsible for oncogenesis or secondary manifestations of malignant transformation?
 Will understanding the process or interfering with it offer selective and useful insight into prevention, diagnosis, or treatment of cancer?
 Successful applicants for funding from CPRIT will have addressed these questions satisfactorily.